List of Star Wars species (P–T): Pau'an

 Pau'ans represented 30%—or approximately 28.5 million—of Utapau's total population of 90 million inhabitants, although their influence as administrators and leaders more than made up for their lack of numbers.
 Darth Desolous was a Pau'an as was the Imperial Grand Inquisitor.

 Phlog

 The Phlogs are peaceful giants living on planet Genesia.
-Phlogs were giant sapients.
-They were used throughout the galaxy as guards, thugs, and gladiators, on planets such as Genesia.
+Phlogs are giant sapients.
+They are used throughout the galaxy as guards, thugs, and gladiators, on planets such as Genesia.
 One group intended for slavery became stranded on the forest moon of Endor.